SYNT4X1/Bluekit/README.md

 > bluekit --version

 If there is a version number dumped to the terminal, your installation is complete.

+### Configurations and Implementations
-Please reference the other tabs for information on implementations and configurations.
+Please vist the [Bluekit Docs](https://synt4x1.github.io/Bluekit/#/) for the corresponding documentation detailing implementing and configuring bluekit